mixpanel/docs/pages/docs/pricing/billing.md

 If you are an existing customer on an MTU plan, refer to our legacy MTU Pricing Guide.

-### Is old data billed when imported to Mixpanel?
+### Is old event data billed when imported to Mixpanel?

-We will only apply charges to data points with timestamps within the current billing cycle.
+We will only apply charges to event data points with timestamps within the current billing cycle.
 Importing older data will incur no additional cost.
 For example: if April 1st - April 30th is the current billing cycle, importing data from March will be free of charge.

+### I am using the Warehouse add-on for ingesting data.
+How does this impact billing?

+The warehouse is just another source of data, just more accurate as it allows you to send updated data to Mixpanel at all times.
+Warehouse data, similar to other sources, is billed in accordance with general Mixpanel pricing policies.

+The one additional field you will see in the Billing Page on your Data Usage Table is "Updates".
+Updates (updating existing event or deleting event) from the warehouse are tracked separately from event volume.
+Each update is counted as one event towards billing.
+You can read more [here](https://docs.mixpanel.com/docs/tracking-methods/data-warehouse#faq)